suriono/libraries/Firebase_ESP8266_Client/README.md

 }
 */

-//To set array to the above JSON using FirebaseJson directly
+// To set array to the above JSON using FirebaseJson directly
-//Set (add) array indexes 0,1,2,5,7 under temp1, the original value will be replaced with new one. json.set("temp1/[0]", 47);
+// Set (add) array indexes 0,1,2,5,7 under temp1, the original value will be replaced with new one. json.set("temp1/[0]", 47);
 json.set("temp1/[1]", 28);
 json.set("temp1/[2]", 34);
-json.set("temp1/[5]", 23); //null will be created at array index 3,4 due to it's not yet assigned json.set("temp1/[7]", 25); //null will be created at array index 6
+json.set("temp1/[5]", 23); // null will be created at array index 3,4 due to it's not yet assigned json.set("temp1/[7]", 25); // null will be created at array index 6

-//Print out as prettify string json.toString(jsonStr, true);
+// Print out as prettify string json.toString(Serial, true);
-Serial.println(jsonStr);

-/*
+Serial.println();
+Serial.println();

+/**
 The result of the above code

 {